Master Mind With Heart

-My name is Glyn Conlon of Keystone Interaction Skills.
-I help senior business professionals to resolve conflict by communicating effectively so they can protect the things that matter – in the workplace and at home.
+My name is Glyn Conlon founder of Keystone Interaction Skills.
+I help business professionals resolve conflict by communicating effectively so they can protect the things that matter most– in the workplace and at home.

-Effective, modern leadership calls for both emotional strength, and the ability to use language to create transformations.
+Effective, modern leadership calls for emotional resilience, flexibility and strength.

 Controlling your emotions, paired with knowing what to say and how to say it, can transform relationships, situations and outcomes.
 Perhaps transforming your team, transforming your personal relationships or even transforming how you communicate with yourself.